emsig/elfe3D/README.md

 A modified version of **elfe3D** is implemented in the inversion software emilia (cite).

 Further developments of **elfe3D** by Paula Rulff, now at Delft University of Technology, are ongoing.
-Suggestions for improvement are welcome!
+Suggestions for improvements are welcome!

 _Contact_: p.rulff@tudelft.nl